igorsodre/feature-manager/README.md

 ### Check if a feature is active for user

-A feature is active for a user if the user falls within the active percentage set the user is specificaly set with the `SetUsers` method
+A feature is active for a user if the user falls within the active percentage, or the user is specificaly set with the `SetUsers` method

 ```csharp
 public class MyService